-Some of these Stories Are fictional, Some are factual.
+Some of these stories are fictional.
+Some are factual.
 Some are humorous.
-All (he said modestly) are entertaining
+All (the author says modestly) are entertaining

 Stories about travel, henequen production, copper canyon, zone of silence, and humor.
 Mexico is people.
-All the pretty beaches, majectic mountains, thrilling archological sites that the country has to offer pale in comparison to the beauty and warmth of her people.
+All the pretty beaches, majestic mountains, thrilling archaeological sites that the country has to offer pale in comparison to the beauty and warmth of her people.
 These stories give you a chance to experience that in a way no fact-driven travel article can, or should.

-If you were a "Mexico" Mike fan back then, reading my misadventures in The Monitor, McAllen's daily newspaper, you will enjoy the nostalgia.
+If you were a "Mexico" Mike fan back then, reading my misadventures in The Monitor, McAllen, TX's daily newspaper, you will enjoy the nostalgia.
 If you are too young to have been a fan, maybe you will appreciate hearing a voice and style of writing seldom done today.
 Everybody and his brother has a blog today and this was something of a precursor to that.
-I did, however, hold onto literary pretences then, so hopefully these pieces are crafted a bit differently.
+I did, however, hold onto literary pretenses then, so hopefully these pieces are crafted a bit differently.

 The Mexico stories and articles here are humorous, sad, entertaining, educational!
 What else could you ask for?
 Worried about how to react to your perception of poverty in Mexico?
 See the story on capitalism.

 You'll learn about real Mexican people living real lives here -- from businesspeople to mechanics to capitalists to oddball characters (and I don't mean just "Mexico" Mike).The henequen production article was one of my most popular.
 Most of these stories are old, like me, but unlike me, are hopefully timeless.

 And, if you really want to learn about society, try my "serious, yet unpretentious" book about modern Mexican society here.